Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ```

 ### Sharing Multiple Contacts

+The multiple contact sharing operation is supported in mobile applications only.

 To share a set of contacts, use the `APP_CONTROL_OPERATION_MULTI_SHARE` operation with the `application/vnd.tizen.contact` MIME type.
 To specify various contact details, refer to the extras defined below.